 Interpretation and modernisation of the international nuclear liability regimes

-Legal Affairs works with the NLC and the Contracting Parties to the Paris Convention to support modernisation of the international nuclear liability conventions, assist states with interpretation issues of these conventions, encourage broad adherence and contribute to finding solutions to conflict with other legislation.
+Office of Legal Counsel works with the NLC and the Contracting Parties to the Paris Convention to support modernisation of the international nuclear liability conventions, assist states with interpretation issues of these conventions, encourage broad adherence and contribute to finding solutions to conflict with other legislation.

 It advocates ratification and implementation of the

-Legal Affairs provides current, online information on national legislation, regulatory and institutional frameworks and international protocols and conventions on nuclear activity and liability issues.
+The Office of Legal Counsel provides current, online information on national legislation, regulatory and institutional frameworks and international protocols and conventions on nuclear activity and liability issues.

 The NEA Nuclear Law Bulletin is published twice a year and includes the following: